 In the article Worst-case Tolerance Stack-up Analysis you read about the worst-case or linear stack-up analysis.
 Such an analysis assumes that all dimensions in the tolerance chain have worst-case deviations form their nominal value.
 A statistical tolerance stack-up analysis takes the probability of a tolerance value and the combination of tolerances into account.
 It turns out that the probability of a worst-case combination is negligible for already a small number of parts.
 Let’s take a look at the following example.

 Suppose that you make a stack of 4 identical parts and you want to analyze the total height of the stack.
-The parts have a height of 10 +/-1 and are either 9 (part ‘9’) or 11 (part ’11’).
+The parts have a height specification of 10 +/-1.
+Now assume that all the parts have a worst-case deviation and are either 9 (part ‘9’) or 11 (part ’11’) high (any dimension, mm, inch, meter, et cetera).
 With just 4 parts it is still doable to write down all possible combinations.

 So, there are 16 possible combinations.
 The probability of an extreme thickness is 2/16 = 12.5%.
 If for instance only the highest stack is problematic than this probability is only 6.25%.
 Notice that this is an extreme distribution of tolerances with a low probability itself.
 In practice the probability of an extreme height is very low.

 It is clear that it is beneficial to take the probability distribution of tolerances into account and perform a statistical analysis.

 Distribution of Tolerances

 In the worst-case example above there was an extreme distribution of tolerances.
 The question now is what a (more) realistic distribution is.
 That question is not that easy to answer but a better estimate would increase the accuracy of your analysis.

 When similar parts have been produced already, you have important data at hand to make a good estimation of the tolerance distribution.
 But what if you’re working on a new product and you don’t have this kind of data for comparison at hand?

 Normal Distribution of Tolerances